Why Must You Learn to Recognize Key Characteristics of the Animal You're Hunting?

 Third, it can help you to make a clean and ethical kill.

-In order to make a clean and ethical kill, you need to understand the anatomy of your prey.
+To make a clean and ethical kill, you need to understand the anatomy of your prey.
 You need to know where on the animal to aim for a quick and humane death.
-You also need to be aware of any dangerous horns or claws that could injure you or your hunting partner.
+You must also know dangerous horns or claws that could injure you or your hunting partner.

-Knowing the key characteristics of the animal you are hunting can also help you to avoid legal trouble.
-For example, if you are hunting in an area where certain species are protected or endangered, being able to identify your prey quickly and accurately can help ensure that you don't accidentally hunt a protected species.
+Knowing the key characteristics of the animal you are hunting and identifying game animals properly can also help you avoid legal trouble.
+For example, if you are hunting where certain species are protected or endangered, identifying your prey quickly and accurately can help ensure you don't accidentally hurt a protected species.

 Physical Characteristics That You Should Know